Why Major in History?

 Study hard.
 Attend classes.
 Have fun.
 Don't miss the opportunity to attend Rome or meet new people and make great friends.

-Take business courses along with your major- Economics, International Studies, Business Law, Finance and Accounting.
+Take business courses along with your major- Economics, Global and International Studies, Business Law, Finance and Accounting.

 Learn the lessons of history, and have a successful and challenging career path.
 Explore as many career opportunities as you can - internships, long-term volunteer opportunities - in a broad variety of fields.
 The critical thinking you learn as a History major gives you skills that can be used across the economic spectrum.